simOne3107/R4CogPsy/README.md

 myModel <- glm(outcome ~ predictorVariable, data = MyTibble, family = binomial())
 ```

-In the example above, other possible values for the `family` argument would be Gaussian, poisson, gamma.
+In the example above, other possible values for the `family` argument would be Gaussian, Poisson, Gamma.

 ```r
 Call: